jamespo/commandmisc/README.md

 pagechange.py - python script to check if HTML page has changed based on XPATH using Selenium (can be used with emailifoutput.sh to email on change)

-imapchkr.py - biff for IMAPS - supports multiple mailboxes
+imapchkr.py - biff for IMAPS - supports multiple mailboxes - __development has moved to https://github.com/jamespo/imapchkr__

 getquote.py - get a stock quote from Google Finance